Using Worksheets for Queries / DML / DDL¶

-Load SQL script files from your workstation or network into a worksheet.
+Loading SQL script files from your workstation or network into a worksheet.
 After you’ve loaded a script file, you can optionally edit and save it to your library of saved worksheets.

-Log out without losing your work.
+Logging out without losing your work.
 Snowflake retains the static contents of each worksheet, so you can log in again later and resume working where you left off.
 Snowflake displays the worksheets that were open when you logged out.

-Log into Snowflake in another browser or tab.
+Logging into Snowflake in another browser or tab.
 Any worksheet changes you made in one Snowflake instance persist to the other instance after a minute or two.
 You can continue working in the other browser (or tab) without re-entering your work.

-Refresh your browser, if necessary.
+Refreshing your browser, if necessary.
 If you’re in the middle of running queries, they will resume running when the refresh is completed.
 Note that if you log out of Snowflake, any active queries stop running.

 You can also perform other tasks on this page, including:

 - Resizing the current warehouse to dynamically increase or decrease the compute resources utilized for executing your queries and other DML statements.